Yorkshire 3 Peaks Route | 24 Miles

 Some people like to start the walk from Chapel le Dale (we did our Whernside circular walk from here).
 There is a small lay-by near the Old Hill Inn (which is sadly closed) at LA6 3AR.

-We started our Yorkshire 3 Peaks Challenge at Ribblehead viaduct and tackled Whernside first, before heading to Ingleborough then Pen-y-Ghent.
+On this occasion we started our Yorkshire 3 Peaks Challenge at Ribblehead viaduct and tackled Whernside first, before heading to Ingleborough then Pen-y-Ghent.
 Doing the route this way round meant we avoided coming down the steep scramble of Ingleborough and the Red Route of Pen-y-Ghent – I much prefer going up a scramble than coming down one!
 It also meant that we got the climbing out of the way sooner rather than later, and had a long walk back to the cars after Pen-y-Ghent rather than having to climb again when we’d already walked 20 miles!
 You can do the Yorkshire 3 Peaks route whichever way round you like though.

 Yorkshire Three Peaks Route: